 Intense, temporary or permanent hair loss can occur due to several factors, we summarize them as:

 An average loss of 50-100 hairs per day is considered normal.

-This hair loss is within a normal physiological process of the hair's biological cycle, where 10-15% of our hair is in the telogen phase.
+This hair loss is within a normal physiological process of the biological cycle of hair, where 10-15% of our hair is in the telogen phase.

-The daily hair loss varies from person to person as it is proportional to the number of hairs and the duration of the anagen phase.
+Daily hair loss varies from person to person, since it is proportional to the number of hairs and the duration of the anagen phase.

-The anagen phase lasts about 3-7 years depending on breed and individual.
-During this time there will be a total change in the follicular cycle (hair), at random.
+The anagen phase lasts about 3-7 years depending on race and each person.
+In this time the total change of the follicular cycle (hair) will occur, randomly.